 If I had to guess, I’d say that Prince Charming is certainly in his mid 30’s.
 But for some reason, we’ve always believed that we would find him in his 20’s.
-A fixer-upper that we could discover before he bloomed, clean him up, and make him see that we were the princess he’s been looking for all along!
+A fixer-upper that we could discover before he bloomed, clean him up, and make him see that we were the princess he’s been looking for all along and we’d be in a beautiful and loving relationship!
 Well…can’t blame us for trying.

 After an entire decade of throwing ourselves at boys who weren’t interested, falling into a drawn-out relationships with guys we’d just end up friend-zoning, and being the side-piece to the “man of our dreams”, we can definitively say that dating in our 20’s is no walk in the park.